 Maryland Historical Trust Easement Program

 Historic preservation easements are an important tool that ensures that a property’s historic and cultural value will be protected in perpetuity.
-As contractual agreements between a property owner and a qualified organization, preservation easements can safeguard historic homes, farmsteads, archeological sites, historic landscapes and other features.
+As contractual agreements between a property owner and a qualified organization, preservation easements can safeguard historic homes, farmsteads, archaeological sites, historic landscapes and other features.

 Typically, owners of the easement property agree to relinquish partial development rights, to maintain the property, to provide limited public access, and to obtain prior approval for any changes or alterations.
 In exchange, the easement-holding organization promises to ensure compliance with the terms of the easement to protect the property for future generations.
 Preservation easements sometimes also carry tax benefits to the property owner.
 In some cases, conveyance of an easement is a requirement to receive financial support from the State.